jmn8718/raspi-koma/ros/RC_CAR.md

 # RC CAR

-This project use a regular RC Car toy as a base, and it has scrapped all the part and only use the chasis and the 2 motors.
+This project uses a regular RC Car toy as a base.
+We have scrapped all the parts and only use the chassis and the 2 motors.

 As the car uses a DC motor for steering, it limits the turning functionality unless it is replaced with a *stepper motor*.